-- 4 large dried ancho chiles (3/4 ounces), stemmed and seeded
+- 4 large dried ancho chilies (3/4 ounces), stemmed and seeded

-- 2 large dried chiles de árbol or japones chiles, stemmed and seeded
+- 2 large dried chilies de árbol or japones chiles, stemmed and seeded

 - 2 tablespoons sugar

 - One 5-pound boneless pork shoulder (aka Boston butt)

 - 1 large onion (about 2 cups), chopped

 You'll want to put this deliciously tender, spiced, juicy pork on everything: tacos, sandwiches, nachos and more!